dwarvesf/brainery/consulting/case-study/building-airwatt---apply-aiml-for-iot-solutions-to-optimize-electricity-usage.md

 **Onboarding**
 AirWatt's system is taken with 4 aspects to meet its business demand
-* Monitor Management**: S**upports administration tasks at different places.
+* Monitor Management: Supports administration tasks at different places.
 Users can also switch on/off and view the detailed usage information of each monitor.
-* Reporting**: **Must-have features to track usage status of electrical equipment.
+* Reporting: Must-have features to track usage status of electrical equipment.
 On the mobile version, the report shows weekly or in the nearest three months.
 * Mobile App: The only way to bring the Monitors online and bind them to the corresponding user accounts.
-* Web App for B2B**: **For business owners to track data provided by Airwatt monitors through weekly and monthly reports.
+* Web App for B2B: For business owners to track data provided by Airwatt monitors through weekly and monthly reports.

 **Microservice Architecture**
 AirWatt processes a huge data volume at the same time.
 We build the architecture with two focus points: CRUD data and IoT data.